About Red and Grey Sightings

 • Some red squirrel sightings need to be verified before they can be accepted

-When we receive them, your sighting reports are firstly circulated internally to selected people within our group to inform our conservation work.
+When we receive them, your sighting reports are firstly circulated internally to people within our group to inform our conservation work.
 We may also pass a sighting report on to the landowner if the squirrel was seen on their property.
 Sometimes we will contact you about your sighting by email or phone.

 If your sighting was outside our Westmorland Red Squirrels area, we may pass on your report to the appropriate voluntary red squirrel group within our umbrella group, Northern Red Squirrels, including the personal details you have supplied – there are over 15 different voluntary red squirrel groups covering most of Cumbria.
 If your sighting was outside the areas covered by these voluntary groups, we may similarly pass your sighting on to Red Squirrels Northern England or to the relevant Wildlife Trust.

-We may need verification of a squirrel sighting.
+We may need to verify some squirrel sightings.
 This is usually when a red squirrel sighting is in an unexpected location, and can be at some time after a sighting report was submitted, which is why we need to retain your contact details.
 Very occasionally Red Squirrels Northern England may want to contact you themselves about a red squirrel sighting, in which case we will pass on your sighting report to them, including the personal details you have supplied.
+Verification is something we have to do in order to maintain the integrity of our records, and is routinely done for other conservation species’ data, so please be understanding if we do contact you for verification purposes.

 Comments are closed.